MeowyCatCute/ThinkPad_T480_OpenCore_Thunderbolt/README.md

 When you encounter bug or want to improve this repo, consider opening issue or pull request.
 If you find this bootloader configuration useful, consider giving it a star to make it more visible.

+Also yes, the README file is not just copy pasted from another repo.
+It contains information specific to this EFI config.

 ## Introduction

 <details>